How To Feel Okay About Contesting A Will

 Adding conflict over a will to the mix of post-death emotions is not ideal but often inevitable.
 If you are feeling as though you or your family have not been adequately provided for, it’s important to speak up.

-Why to feel OK about speaking up
+Why to feel okay speaking up about a Will

 It’s easy for guilt to manifest when you are in this one-of-a-kind emotional state but here are some reasons why it’s okay to contest a will.